NOAA-GFDL/MDTF-diagnostics/sites/NOAA_GFDL/doc/NOAA_GFDL.rst

 <*CASE_ROOT_DIR*> should be set to the root of the postprocessing directory hierarchy (i.e., should end in ``/pp``).

---any-components    If this flag is set, the data source will return data from different model ``<component>``\s requested by the same POD.
+--component    If set, only run the package on data from the specified model component name.
+If this flag is *not* set, the data source will return data from different model ``<component>``\s requested by the same POD; see the description of the heuristics used for ``<component>`` selection below.
 This is necessary for, e.g., PODs that compare data from different modeling realms.
-The default behavior is to require all variables requested by a POD to come from the same model ``<component>``.
+--chunk_freq    If set, only run the package on data with the specified timeseries chunk length.
+If not set, default behavior is to use the smallest chunks available.

 When using this data source, ``-c``/``--convention`` should be set to the convention used to assign variable names.
 If not given, ``--convention`` defaults to ``GFDL``.